Pugnacious/blog/_posts/2021-03-27-Chaotica-An-Introduction.markdown

 guess that if you're here, reading this, than you likely know at least something about what it is and does.

-Since I started trying to learn chaotica, I've found the biggest hurdle is figuring out what feature does what, and how it's similar or different to Apophysis.
+Since I started trying to learn Chaotica, I've found the biggest hurdle is figuring out what feature does what, and how it's similar or different to Apophysis.
 I got my start learning Apophysis and I'll be the first to admit that I'm still learning.
 There's a lot to learn when it comes to this subject